learning-zone/angular-basics/README.md

 Traceur compiler takes classes, generators, and other features from ECMAScript edition 6 (ES6) and compiles it into JavaScript ES5 that runs on the browser.
 This means developers can use the code from a future version that has more features and encourages design patterns.

 #### Q. How can we bind a variable with DOM element in Angular?
-* **One-way data binding**
-One-way data binding keeps updates on the template of the HTML template.
+**One-way data binding**: One-way data binding keeps updates on the template of the HTML template.
 The flow of change(updates) is unidirectional.
 ```typescript
 import { Component } from '@angular/core';
 @Component({